Patch tests (contact allergy testing)

 Dermatologists apply patch tests in patients with dermatitis, to find out whether their skin condition may be caused or aggravated by a contact allergy.
 Patch tests are not the same as skin prick tests, which are used to diagnose hay fever allergy (house dust mite, grass pollens and cat dander).
 Skin prick tests have very limited value for patients with skin rashes.

 The patch testing described here is as it is undertaken in Hamilton, New Zealand.
 There may be slight differences in methods used at other centres - if you are having patch tests done, ask your dermatologist to explain.

 A range of substances can be used for patch testing.
-The European Standard Series of allergens (or similar) is applied to nearly every patient, together with specific tests appropriate to the individual.
+A baseline series such as the European Standard Series of allergens (or similar) is applied to nearly every patient, together with specific tests appropriate to the individual.
 Each substance (known as an allergen) has been tested to find the best concentration to demonstrate an allergic reaction without causing irritation to those who are not allergic to the material.

 Sometimes the results can be inconclusive or misleading.
 Instead of one or two positive reactions, sometimes nearly all test areas become red and itchy.
 This is known as ‘angry back’ and is most likely to occur in those with very active dermatitis (false positive result).
 At other times, there may be little or no apparent reaction to a substance that regularly causes dermatitis in that person (false negative result).

 Further testing may be necessary.
 Patch tests do not always explain the cause of a dermatitis.

 More images of patch tests ...

 The first appointment will take about half an hour.
 Tiny quantities of 25 to 150 materials in individual square plastic or round aluminium chambers are applied to the upper back.
 They are kept in place with special hypoallergenic adhesive tape.
 The patches stay in place undisturbed for 48 hours.